 Now the park serves as a pleasure ground for a neighbourhood otherwise short of green space, and in wintertime is used for cross-country skiing.
 Because of its proximity to the port, the park is an excellent place to watch big ships coming and going.

-In summer from June 24 to September 7 Croisières Navark runs a ferry service from Promenade Bellerive pier over to the Îles de Boucherville provincial park.
+In summer Croisières Navark runs a ferry service from Promenade Bellerive pier over to the Îles de Boucherville provincial park.
 This is the only way to get to the islands from Montreal without a car, and the Navark boats allow you to bring a bicycle across.
-It's only a ten-minute crossing and it gives a cyclst access to 23 km of bike paths over on the islands.
+It's only a ten-minute crossing and it gives access to 23 km of bike paths over on the islands.
+In 2016 the service was reduced to weekends only.

 Promenade Bellerive is just east of the Louis-Hippolyte-Lafontaine tunnel and thus it's past the easternmost metro station, Honoré-Beaugrand.
 The best way to get there by public transit is to take the 22 bus from l'Assomption metro station.